thoni56/dokuwiki2wikijs/README.md

   - ~~`<sortable>` should be removed.
 Done.~~
   - ~~`<wrap>` could be converted to blockquote (`>`) and `</wrap>` to `{.is-<type>}` where `type` is given by opening `<wrap>`.
 Done.~~
   - ...
+- Import date information.
 - Convert to "one sentence per line" convention where possible.
 This is partially implemented, but turned out too complex with a simple minded approach, so we went with using `--wrap=none` for the pandoc conversions.
 It also turned out that Wiki.js does not render pages with this convention correctly (it keeps the line breaks as hard breaks).
 - Flag wrong internal links since pandoc can only correctly convert internal links if the double square brackets contain an existing page path, if it is to the "titel" of a page the link will become broken.
-- Make un-mangling of filenames an option
+- Make un-mangling of filenames an option.
-- Import only media which is actually referenced
+- Import only media which is actually referenced.

 # Alternate approaches